joengelh/multichain-supplychain-demo/frontend-stakeHolder/README.md

 path | description
 -----|------------
 / | home
 /login | login using existing email and password /sign-up | sign up using wallet address
+/sendAssets | send an asset
+/issueAssets | issue more of an asset
+/newExchange | create new atomic exchange /existingExchange | manage existing atomic exchange /iot | list and control IoT virtual Devicec
+/history | history of transactions
 /logout | log out
-/fund | mint new USD stablecoins to own address /refund | if user not bank, show burn address <br> if user is bank, give opportunity to burn directly